a-mufasa/Capstone-Workspace/README.md

 Workspace for Capstone II Project - NASA Lunabotics Competition

-For instructions/details related to each of the folders, check their specific README files.
+For instructions/details related to each of the folders, check their specific README files within the `Testing` folder.
 The C and C++ folders contain miscellaneous test and driver code.

 ## Capstone Deliverables